pivotal/docs-tap/application-accelerator/creating-accelerators/composition.md

 Just as any other transform, it can be used anywhere in the `engine` tree and will receive files that are "visible" at that point.
-Those files, alongside those that make up the fragment are available to the fragment logic.
+Those files, alongside those that make up the fragment are made available to the fragment logic.
 If the fragment wants to choose between two versions of a file for a given path, two new conflict resolution [strategies](transforms/conflict-resolution.md) are available: `FavorForeign` and `FavorOwn`.